FOUNDERS FORUM EVENTS LLP

 THE DATA WE COLLECT ABOUT YOU

-We may collect, use, store and transfer different kinds of personal information about you which we have grouped together follows:
+In relation to the Gala, we may collect, use, store and transfer different kinds of personal information about you which we have grouped together follows:

-- Identity Data includes first name, last name, title, nationality, gender, job title, company, headshot photo and biography.
+- Identity Data includes first name, last name, title nationality, gender, job title, company, headshot photo and biography.

 - Contact Data includes business address, address, telephone numbers and professional and/or social network profile details.